mdibaiee/hapi-sequelize-crud/README.md

 // GET /teams?include=city or
 // GET /teams?include={"model": "City"}

 // results in a Sequelize query:
 Team.findAll({include: City})

+or if association defined with an alias
+// GET /players?include={"model": "Master", "as": "Couch"}

+// results in a Sequelize query:
+Players.findAll({include: Master, as: 'Couch'})
 ```

 If you want to get multiple related models, just pass multiple `include` parameters.